 Wednesday, November 4: (General) Empowering Authenticity to Transform Your Company (session recording)

 Thursday, November 5: (Life/Investments) Impact of the Low Rate Environment (presentations) (session recording)

 Friday, November 6: (General) Networking Yappy Hour

-Monday, November 9: (Life/Annuities) Product Taxation of Life Insurance and Annuities 101
+Monday, November 9: (Life/Annuities) Introduction to Product Taxation for Life Insurance and Annuities (session recording)